Skip to content

 GDSII import

-1. Select your base units for layer thickness.
-All thicknesses can be overridden per layer by providing units after thickness value like 100 nm.
+1. Select Units for layer thickness.
+Layer thickness units can be overridden for any layer by providing units after the thickness value, like 0.2e2 nm.

-2. Add the layers you want to use from bottom up.
+2. Add all layers you want to use in the model from the bottom up.

-By default all layers are added as relative stacked layers starting from Z level 0.
+By default all layers are added as relative stacked layers, starting from level 0 on the Z-axis.
 Each new layer is stacked on top of the previous one.
-Relative layers can be moved up and down in the layers list after they are added.
+Stacked layers can be moved up and down in the layers list after they are added.

-If you need to define cutout layers or layers that otherwise span across multiple levels, you can use absolute layers.
+If you need to define cut-out layers or layers that otherwise span across multiple levels, use absolute layers:

 GDSII layer settings

-1. From layer settings select Convert to absolute
+1. In layer settings, select Convert to absolute.

 Importing mesh files

-Quanscient Allsolve supports gmsh (.msh) and nastran (.nas) mesh formats as direct mesh imports.
-Adding a mesh works in the same way as other imports but has some limitiations:
+Quanscient Allsolve supports Gmsh (.msh) and NASTRAN (.nas) mesh formats as direct mesh imports.

 • There can be only one mesh for a project.

-• The simulation mesh item is automatically added and can not be modified in any way after import.
+• The simulation mesh is automatically selected and cannot be modified in any way after import.